Which city is cheaper, Asheville or New Orleans?

 The winter brings many poeple to New Orleans as well as Asheville.
 Many visitors come to New Orleans in the winter for the shopping scene and the cuisine.
 Additionally, most visitors come to Asheville for the Christmas ambience, the shopping scene, and the cuisine during these months.

 New Orleans is much warmer than Asheville in the winter.
-The temperature in New Orleans is usually 51°F (11°C) in January, and Asheville stays around 44°F (7°C).
+The daily temperature in New Orleans averages around 51°F (11°C) in January, and Asheville fluctuates around 44°F (7°C).

 In the winter, New Orleans often gets less sunshine than Asheville.
 New Orleans gets 158 hours of sunny skies this time of year, while Asheville receives 176 hours of full sun.